Checea: History

 Today's village was formed by merging Checea Croată ("Croatian Checea"; Hrvatska Keča) and Checea Română ("Romanian Checea").
 Initially, there was only one settlement, attested in 1470 as Kewche, as the property of Blasiusz Szati's family, and later of the Desi brothers (Ladislau, Petru and Ioan).
 During the Turkish occupation it was inhabited by Romanians, but at the time of the conquest of Banat by the Austrians, it had only eight houses.
 After 1717, a large part of its territory was under the rule of the Catholic diocese of Zagreb, and the rest of the Austrian state in the form of titula precaria, a form of feudal servitude that lasted until the 1890s.
 Checea was practically re-established in 1738 and had a mixed Romanian-Serbian character.

 The construction of the Orthodox church in 1772 gave rise to many dissensions between Romanians and Serbs.
 Therefore, the village of Checea Croată was established in 1802 on the outskirts of the old settlement, which from then on will be called Checea Română.
 Croatian families began to settle in the newly established Checea Croată, on the estates of an agricultural owner.
 The two villages will remain separated for more than a century.
 Immediately after the union of Banat with Romania, the border area will be disputed by Romania and Yugoslavia.
 In 1919, Checea Croată was transferred to Yugoslavia, the border being established between the two localities, sometimes passing through people's households.
 The situation was remedied on 3 January 1924, when, following negotiations between Romania and Yugoslavia, Checea Croată was annexed to Checea Română.
 From 1924 until 1930, the locality is administered by two town halls, i.e. by two mayors and two notaries, one for Checea Română and another for Checea Croată.
 Between 1921 and 1972, Checea had the status of commune, after which it was incorporated into the commune of Cenei.
 It regained this status through Law no. 84 of 5 April 2004.

 Demographics

-Checea had a population of 1,838 inhabitants at the 2011 census, down 5% from the 2002 census.
-Most inhabitants are Romanians (52.56%), larger minorities being represented by Roma (29.71%), Hungarians (5.77%), Serbs (2.83%) and Croats (1.63%).
-For 6.58% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (77.97%), but there are also minorities of Roman Catholics (8.11%), Pentecostals (2.67%) and Serbian Orthodox (2.12%).
-For 6.91% of the population, religious affiliation is unknown.
+Checea had a population of 2,238 inhabitants at the 2021 census, up 21.76% from the 2011 census.
+Most inhabitants are Romanians (51.78%), larger minorities being represented by Roma (37.13%), Hungarians (2.85%) and Serbs (1.07%).
+For 6.34% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (84.94%), but there are also minorities of Roman Catholics (4.46%) and Pentecostals (2.32%).
+For 6.47% of the population, religious affiliation is unknown.

+Politics and administration

+The commune of Checea is administered by a mayor and a local council composed of 11 councilors.
+The mayor, Ioan Breje, from the Social Democratic Party, has been in office since 2024.
+As from the 2024 local elections, the local council has the following composition by political parties: